 Welcome to Troop 276.
-Tenderfoot is the first of six progressive ranks which will eventually lead to the rank of Eagle.
+Scout is the first of seven progressive ranks which will eventually lead to the rank of Eagle.
 Tenderfoot is really easy to obtain.
-You can become a Tenderfoot in just two short months.
+Your next rank, Tenderfoot can be earned in just two short months.
 Your Patrol Leader will work with you to assist in this process.